Will you be cruising the Celebrity Equinox soon? We just cruised the South Caribbean. Read our Celebrity Equinox review.

 The Xpress check-in is new and absolutely genius.
 You can submit your photo, credit card information when you check-in online before your cruise.
 After you go through security an agent will scan your passes, verify that there is a photo and ask you all the questions regarding sickness.
 Once that is done, you’re good to go into the waiting area.
 No need to check in at the desk.

 Celebrity has a beautiful terminal with plenty of seating and restrooms.
 The only thing that is missing is a coffee station.

 Priority Check-in / Disembarkation

-If you paid for Concierge Class, there is section all the way in the back corner.
+If you paid for Concierge Class, there is a section all the way in the back corner.
 We almost missed the sign.
 Make sure to look for it or else you’ll miss out on “priority check-in”.

 Just because you have priority check-in, it doesn’t mean you will get through security first or even have a special check-in line after security.
-You will be on the same line everyone else.
+You will be on the same line like everyone else.
 In order to truly get special treatment, book a suite!

 What we found that the only plus was getting on the ship before everyone else.

 Priority disembarkation was included, and yet, we didn’t disembark until after 9:30 AM.
 We were out of our rooms at 8 AM.
 What time did they assign to us?
 The last ones off the ship.